Toyo Eiwa Jogakuin

 Access

-Center for Counseling and Psychotherapy is located in our Roppongi Campus and offers services to the general public.
-Utilizing excellent facilities that include interview rooms and play rooms, counseling is provided for all individuals, from children through to adults.
-Services are offered by appointment only.
-The center also serves as the training institute for the Graduate School's Program in Clinical Psychology.
-Students, alumni and alumnae of the Graduate School who have received professional training in clinical psychology provide consultation services, working under the guidance of professors and other specialists.
-Our methods vary widely and include psychodynamic psychotherapy, play therapy and sandplay therapy.
+Toyo Eiwa Counseling and Psychotherapy Center is located at our Roppongi Campus and offers services to the general public.
+We have interview rooms and play rooms, so counseling is provided for all individuals.
+The center also serves as the training institute for Graduate School's Program in Clinical Psychology.
+Students provide consultation services, working under the guidance of professors and other specialists.
+Our methods include psychotherapy, play therapy and sandplay therapy.
 Psychological assessment is also conducted as necessary.

-Institute of Early Childhood Education and Care, known as "The Center for Children and their Families" was established in 2007 as to serve its community and society to promote high quality practice and teacher education programs based upon the spirit of Christianity which has lasted over 100 years at Toyo Eiwa.
-The mission of the Center is to offer both practical service and research to improve practice and inform theory in child and family development and care; "Play-group for children under three-year olds and their parents" served by faculty members, students and experienced teachers/caregivers work together to build a caring and learning community.
-The newsletter is published twice a year.
-In the near future, collaborative research and publication are expected to be carried out.
+The Institute of Early Childhood Education and Care, known as "The Center for Children and Their Families" was established in 2007 so as to serve the local community and society in promoting high-quality practice and teacher education programs based upon the spirit of Christianity which has endured over 100 years at Toyo Eiwa.
+The mission of the Center is to offer both practical service and research to improve practice and inform theory in child and family development and care.